cfpb/design-manual/global-elements/heroes.md

 <h2>Content guidelines</h2>
 Hero content should serve to orient the user and communicate the primary goal of the page.
 Copy should be succint and engaging, reflecting the voice and tone of the CFPB.

-The hero content should help a user answer these two questions:
+Hero content should help a user answer these two questions:

 - Is this page what I was looking for? (orient the user)
 - Do I want to keep reading? (engage the user)